 In addition to causing suicidal thoughts in young people, Paxil has also been linked to birth defects.
 Research shows pregnant women taking Paxil during their first trimester are twice as likely to deliver a child with heart defects.
 Most commonly, the babies were born with holes between the two main chambers.

-If your child was born with a heart defect or if a loved one has committed suicide due to Paxil use, you can seek legal help; fill out our free case evaluation form.
+If your child was born with a heart defect or if a loved one has committed suicide due to Paxil use, you can seek legal help.